Oğuzhan Ercan

 quality of captions.

-Based on the Diffusion Transformer (DiT) theyincorporate cross-attention modules to inject text conditions and streamline
+Based on the Diffusion Transformer (DiT) they incorporate cross-attention modules to inject text conditions and streamline

 the computation-intensive class-condition branch to improve efficiency.